 Want to play better guitar?

-It might seem odd, but let’s step away from music for a minute and consider the “Kuleshov Effect”:
+It might seem odd, but you can play better guitar by thinking about movies.
+Let’s step away from music for a minute and consider the “Kuleshov Effect”:

 This proved to Kuleshov that in cinema, it is the way images relate to each other that creates meaning—not the images themselves.
 This concept is one of the most important pillars of filmmaking.
 It is very natural for audiences to relate two sequential images to each other to create anything from an ideological meaning to even a comedic effect.